Xuechunzi Bai

 PPS, 2019 [pdf]

 Admired rich or resented rich?
-How two cultures vary in envy.
+How two cultures vary in envy

 Sherry Wu, Xuechunzi Bai, Susan Fiske